 Concussion is a brain injury.
 There is no blood test or scan currently available that can diagnose it.
 The diagnosis is made on the basis of history and examination.
 Return to play after head injury/concussion should be treated as with any other injury.
 A period of rest, which, in this case, includes mental activity, should be followed by a gradual return to play, closely monitored by medical staff.
-Serial evaluations using SCAT 3, or whichever pre-season assessment (e.g.web based, or DSST) was employed, should be used as an independent measure of recovery.
+Serial evaluations using SCAT 3, or whichever pre-season assessment was employed, should be used as an objective adjunct of measure of recovery.

-- 1. The player should undergo a period of physical and mental rest for 48 hours after the injuru. - 2.
-S/he should not play video games or similar. - Return to play should follow the course of the stages shown below, only progressing to the next stage if there are no persistent concussion symptoms.

-This process should also include serial SCAT 3, or whichever pre-season assessment (e.g. web based, or DSST) was employed.

-The chosen psychometric testing should be carried out every 48 hours after the injury, until return to play, and should show a gradual return to baseline.
-Clinical assessment should be made daily, whilst following the rehabilitation programme as outlined below.

-An improvement in both these serial assessments whilst increasing the amount of work done should be expected.
+- 1. The player should undergo a period of physical and mental rest for at least 24 hours after the injury (which includes the playing of video games or similar). - The physical return to play 'steps' should follow the course shown below, only progressing to the next step if there are no persistent/recurrent concussion symptoms, such as such as headache, feeling in a fog, disturbed or blurred vision, sleep disturbance, or unusual emotional behaviour - 3.
+This process should also include serial SCAT 3 assessments, or assessment with whichever pre-season neuro-psychological assessment tool was employed. - 4.
+The chosen neuro-psychological testing should be carried out every 48 hours after the injury, until return to play, and should show a gradual return to baseline.
+Clinical assessment should be made daily, whilst following the rehabilitation programme as outlined below. - Any recurrence or persistence of concussion symptoms such as headache, feeling in a fog, disturbed or blurred vision, sleep disturbance, or unusual emotional behaviour are signs that the player should return to the previous 'return to play step'. - An improvement in the serial assessments, both clinical and neuro-psychological, whilst increasing the players' work load, is an indication that they are ready to progress to the next step.

-The stages of rehabilitation should follow this protocol.
+The physical activity 'steps' of rehabilitation should follow this protocol.